DigiBP/25DIGIBP4/README.md

 # Dilverables
 The following deliverables are mandatory:
-  • Link to GitHub repositories containing: o Modelling artefacts (such as BPMN or DMN) and, if required, other project arte facts (such as configuration files, source code, etc.) o Documentation about the project and processes (as GitHub markdown files (e.g., Readme and interlinked .md files))
+- Link to GitHub repositories containing:
+    - Modelling artefacts (such as BPMN or DMN) and, if required, other project arte facts (such as configuration files, source code, etc.)
+    - Documentation about the project and processes (as GitHub markdown files (e.g., Readme and interlinked .md files))
-• Link to a running workflow(s) and/or instantiation(s) of a:
+- Link to a running workflow(s) and/or instantiation(s) of a:
-    o Link to start form(s) and/or cloud-based deployment(s)
+   - Link to start form(s) and/or cloud-based deployment(s)
-• Link to presentation slides
+- Link to presentation slides